swan-io/chicane/docs/docs/matching-some-routes.md

 import { UserArea } from "./UserArea";

 export const App = () => {
-  // Then pass the route subset this component should listen to const route = Router.useRoute(["Home", "UserArea"]);
+  // Then pass the route subset this component should listen to (the order isn't important) const route = Router.useRoute(["Home", "UserArea"]);

   // And then, simply make each route return its component return (
     <>
       <Header />

       {match(route)
         .with({ name: "Home" }, () => <Home />)
         .with({ name: "UserArea" }, () => <UserArea />)